Skip to main content

 EOF'

-Reload the service configuration (Optional)
+Reload the service configuration (optional):

 sudo systemctl daemon-reload

-Then start the service
+Then, start the service:

 sudo systemctl start mithril-signer

-Then register the service to start on boot
+Register the service to start on boot:

 sudo systemctl enable mithril-signer

-Then monitor status of the service
+Monitor the status of the service:

 systemctl status mithril-signer.service

-And monitor the logs of the service
+Finally, monitor the logs of the service:

 tail /var/log/syslog